brunoherbelin/vimix/docs/index.md

 ### Windows

-*Please consider helping by compiling vimix providing packages for Windows.*
+*Please consider helping by compiling & providing packages for Windows.*